pashasolyana/pashasolyana/README.md

 ### 1. Summary: ###
-* Web-developer specializing in back-end development.
+* Web-developer specializing in backend development.
 Experienced with all stages of the development cycle.

 ---
 ### 2. Education: ###